steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 }
 ```

-It is just a Rust test.
 The important points are these.

 **1.** We already learnt **Warp** uses [tokio] to handle async computations.
 Therefore, the test runner will be also **#[tokio:test]**.

-**2.** Build a specific client request before **.reply**.
-It won't be difficult to find what these do if you followed this post well.
-The same parts are repeated all the time.
+**2.** Build a specific client request to test before **.reply**.
+It won't be difficult to find what these do because the same thoughts are used again.

 **3.** Define here how you will reply to the request here.
-We already made **hello!** API before.
-Just use it here.
+We already made **hello!** API before for this.
+Use it here.

 **4.** See the server return **OK** with this.